 When exploring the data set, we can see that some ingredients such as “onion”, “oil” may be expressed as “Onion”, ‘Oil”.
 They are the same ingredient, but one without a cap lock and one with a cap lock.
 Sometimes we will have ingredients as “onion” and “onions”.
 Sometimes the same ingredients will be “the” (stop word) in front, while others are not.
 All of these can be fixed using some simple NLP techniques.
 Fixing up typos is also part of NLP, but it will require a bit of work.
 Pre-processing data using NLP is an important step to build the classification model since the list of features are words, not numbers.

 Now, let us look a bit closer at the distribution of ingredients in a few cuisines.
 Here are some of the example:

 We can see that there are some unique ingredients in each cuisine such as “tortillas” in Mexican cuisine.
 However, there are a lot of overlapping ingredients as well such as “olive oil”.

 Let make a hypothesis that cuisines from different Continents may not share a lot of similar ingredients.

-The figure above compare the ingredients of “Italian” and “Korean”.
+The figure above compares the ingredients of “Italian” and “Korean”.
 We can observe that the overlapping ingredients are mostly generic ingredients such as salt and peppers.
-If we remove these ingredients, we would expect that the the model should have no problems classify these two cuisine.
+If we remove these ingredients, we would expect that the model should have no problems classify these two cuisines.

 On the other hand, let us look at cuisines from the same Continents.